NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Experiments

-We compare all algorithms on three main requirements for the explanations: sparsity, proximity and plausibility.
-The first two are well defined as discussed before.
+We previously compared all algorithms on three main requirements for the explanations: sparsity, proximity and plausibility.
+Whereas sparsity is well defined, there are alternatives for proximity and plausibility.

+For proximity we compare four different distance metrics.
+The L1 distance with standardization for each feature (L1(stand.)) which is used in NICE, the L1 distance with normalization (L1 (norm)) used in WIT, the L2 distance with standardization (L2(stand.)) used in DiCE and GeCo and the L2 distance with normalization (L2(norm.)).

 Plausibility is less straightforward to measure.
-The AE error is a good proxy but will bias the comparison in favor of NICE (\texttt{plaus}), as it is the only algorithm that optimizes for this metric.
-Therefore we added two more metrics to measure plausibility: the average distance to the 5 nearest neighbours (5NN) and a measure taken from ~\cite{pawelczyk2020counterfactual} which we call cross-model robustness.
-It is argued that if counterfactual instances respect the data-manifold, they are less vulnerable to classification model uncertainty or changes over time~\cite{pawelczyk2020counterfactual}.
+The AE error is a good proxy but will bias the comparison in favor of NICE(\texttt{plaus}), as it is the only algorithm that optimizes for this metric.
+Therefore we have added four more metrics to measure plausibility: the average distance to the 5 nearest neighbors (5NN), IM1 \cite{CFproto}, IM2 \cite{CFproto} and a measure taken from \cite{pawelczyk2020counterfactual} which we call cross-model robustness.
+It is argued that if counterfactual instances respect the data manifold, they are less vulnerable to classification model uncertainty or changes over time~\cite{pawelczyk2020counterfactual}.
 We can measure this by checking the percentage of instances for which an explanation is also valid for another classification model trained on the same data.
 We use two classification models in our experiments, so we can easily check whether an explanation for one model is also an explanation for the other.